Unsolvability and Beyond in Many-To-Many Non-Bipartite Stable Matching: Introduction

-A natural generalisation of {\sc sr} to a many-to-many setting is the {\sc Stable Fixtures} problem ({\sc sf}), first studied by \textcite{Irving2007}, where agents have integer capacities and may be matched to multiple other agents.
-Of course, {\sc sf} is again a non-bipartite generalisation of the classical bipartite counterparts of the problem, such as the {\sc Hospitals/Residents} problem (in which the resident side of the market has capacity 1 and the hospital side can have arbitrary capacities) \cite{matchup}.
-Furthermore, \textcite{couples24} recently made an interesting connection here by using the {\sc sf} model to establish new results for instances (with certain properties) of the {\sc Hospitals/Residents with Couples} problem (in which resident can apply together in pairs).
+A natural generalisation of {\sc sr} to a many-to-many setting is the {\sc Stable Fixtures} problem ({\sc sf}), first studied by Irving and Scott \cite{Irving2007}, where agents have integer capacities and may be matched to multiple other agents.
+Of course, {\sc sf} is again a non-bipartite generalisation of the classical bipartite counterparts of the problem, such as the {\sc Hospitals/Residents} problem (in which one side of the market has capacity 1 and the other side can have arbitrary capacities) \cite{matchup}.
+Furthermore, Csáji et al. \cite{couples24} recently made an interesting connection here by using the {\sc sf} model to establish new results for instances (with certain properties) of the {\sc Hospitals/Residents with Couples} problem (in which one side can apply together in pairs).
 While {\sc sf} inherits many of the complexities of {\sc sr}, it also introduces new combinatorial phenomena and richer matching structures.
 Despite the increased generality, many concepts carry over and the existence of a stable half-matching is guaranteed \cite{Fleiner08}, offering a promising framework to extend the notion of stable partitions to the {\sc sf} domain.

 This work, continuing a line of research by \textcite{glitzner24sagt,glitzner2024structural}, proposes and investigates such a generalisation: \emph{generalised stable partitions} in the {\sc sf} problem, which formalise and characterise stable structures in the many-to-many context.
 This perspective enables us to unify and generalise several well-studied topics and influential results from stable matching theory, while also shedding light on unsolvability in {\sc sf} instances through a new lens.
 Beyond deep insights into the structure of solvable and unsolvable {\sc sf} instances, our work provides the necessary tools to investigate other solution concepts and problems related to active areas of research such as near-feasibility \cite{gergely25}, almost-stability \cite{chen17} and control \cite{Chen2025}, and to establish new results in other problem models such as {\sc Hospitals/Residents with Couples}.